2017 Obsidian Ridge “The Chief” Proprietary Red Blend

 Lake County legend tells of Chief Konocti, who forbid his daughter to marry her suitor.
 The Chief and the suitor battled to the death, providing the color of the Red Hills.
 The daughter’s tears filled Clear Lake, and the Chief’s body formed Mt.
 Konocti, the prominent volcano that dominates the view from Obsidian Ridge.
 We honor “The Chief.”
 We made just 12 barrels of this wine.

-“The Chief” is a throwback to the classic Bordeaux-style blend, using only Cabernet Sauvignon (80%), Malbec (15%) and Petit Verdot (5%) from select blocks and clones on Obsidian Ridge Vineyard.
-After picking in late September into early October, we carefully destemmed the fruit and fermented the grapes in small tanks, judiciously pumping over to avoid over-extraction.
+“The Chief” is a throwback to the classic Bordeaux-style blend, using only Cabernet Sauvignon, Malbec and Petit Verdot from select blocks and clones on Obsidian Ridge Vineyard.
+Picking in late September into early October, we carefully destemmed the fruit and fermented the grapes in small tanks, judiciously pumping over to avoid over-extraction.
 We placed the young wine in our Kádár barrels (75% new, 25% neutral) and aged it for 18 months.
 Then we painstakingly tasted and re-tasted each barrel, looking for the higher-toned acidity and faint herbaceous notes that are signatures of the slightly lighter, more elegant Bordelaise expression of Cabernet.
-We assembled a final blend of 12 barrels for our 2016 “The Chief,” bottled the wine unfined and unfiltered, and gave it a full year in bottle to fully harmonize.
+We assembled a final blend of 12 barrels for our 2017 “The Chief,” bottled the wine unfined and unfiltered, and gave it over a year in bottle to fully harmonize.
 This is a wine that beckons to the lover of classic Bordeaux.

 Alex Beloz, Winemaker